 Some people feel that baby monitors are a form of Helicopter Parenting, which may lead to your unhappiness as a parent.
 “Helicopter Parenting” is where you are overly involved such that you don’t teach your child how to be self-reliant.
 Others feel that baby monitors abuse a new parent’s vulnerabilities for a profit and are unnecessary.

 When it comes to sleep training, the moment where baby monitors hinder your progress is that you can hear every sniffle, moan, and fuss.
 Having a fuss or cry magnified in a monitor may make your heart beat twice as fast and make you think that someone is either kidnapping your child or he is facing extreme harm.
-No doubt that if your baby does have a medical condition, it may be imperative you hear every breath he takes and you may even want one of those Angelcare Baby Movement Monitors.
+No doubt that if your baby does have a medical condition, it may be imperative to more closely monitor his movements and breathing and you may even want to try a Snuza Baby Monitor.
 But, for the average healthy baby, we don’t need to hear every little noise the baby makes.
 In fact, that may make you get in your own way of having your baby sleep through the night.
 Fussing and crying a little between sleep cycles is very normal and expected, in fact.
 Go in too quickly and you may even wake your baby up!

 One day when it was unavailable when my younger son began taking longer naps, when I could not tend to him right away, I learned that a delayed response is sometimes beneficial.
 I was making my eldest son’s lunch and had to finish up, so he could eat (can you say cranky when hungry?).
 No more than 4 minutes later, I was walking up the stairs, I kid you not, my hand was on the doorknob, and my son went back to sleep!
 I am not suggesting all babies will be that “easy” (he was by far not a perfect sleeper, by the way), but having a monitor where you hear everything is not always the best tool in your toolbox when it comes to sleep training if it leads to checking on your child more than might be necessary.
 Second case in point is when my eldest was a baby, he was a loud sleeper.
 Every time he rolled over or made a little noise or coughed, I could hear him.
 This was unnecessary and woke me up literally for no reason.
 Because of where our bedrooms are, I could hear him very well without the monitor, if he started crying (I birth screamers, by the way), so I turned off the monitor at night when I slept.